Please see the updated version of this list – Calgary’s Indoor Play Places 2015

 South Play Centres

 This family fun centre can be found at MacLeod Trail and Canyon Meadows.
-Its features are aimed at children from 0-12 and include a tall play structure, toddler area, interactive floor mat, Black light mini-golf and skating on an artificial ice surface.
+Its features are aimed at children from 0-12 and include a tall play structure, toddler area, interactive floor mat and black light mini-golf.
+They have made some significant changes since our last review, including adding a Toddler Jungle Gym, a new Time Freak button pushing game and transforming the skating rink into a Mini-bowling alley.
 There is a fast-food style concession and central seating with great visibility.

-Lcated in Midnapore , Play a Latte features 3 big bouncy castles, 1 little bouncy castle climbing toys, ride on thomas train, bouncy and hippity-hop horses.
+Located in Midnapore , Play a Latte features 3 big bouncy castles, 1 little bouncy castle climbing toys, ride on thomas train, bouncy and hippity-hop horses.
 For ages 7 and under.
 Play a Latte primarily offers snacks but they do have a couple of sandwich choices if you want to stay for lunch.
 Since my last review Play a Latte reports that they have improved the lighting and added a small play area for kids under 2 years old.
+Last Summer they also had a expanded play area outside.

 Located in Okotoks this play centre is aimed at kids 10 and under but can accommodate kids as old as 12.
 It features a multi-level play structure with a large ball pit, bouncy castle, climbing wall and baby area with a ball pit, slide and other age appropriate toys.
 The eating area has bright windows and serves fast food style options that are made fresh when you order.